-Mohs surgery OK in seniors aged 90 years or olderFebruary 8th, 2013 in Surgery /
+Mohs surgery OK in seniors aged 90 years or olderFebruary 8, 2013 in Medicine & Health / Surgery

 (HealthDay)—Mohs micrographic surgery (MMS) is safe in seniors aged 90 years or older, according to a study published in the February issue of the Journal of the American Academy of Dermatology.